TempleEight/temple-docs/TempleEight/docs/getting-started.md

 }
 ```

-Each line that begins with a `#` is referred to as a metadata item.
+Each declaration that begins with a `#` is referred to as a metadata item.
-These can appear in both project and service definitions, although some are restricted to only appear within one of the two.

 ### Defining a Service
 A Templefile can contain one or more service blocks.